vsanthanam/ScoreFive-2-Stage/README.md

 ## Setup

-ScoreFive is comprised of several xcodeprojects convieniently packaged as a workspace.
+ScoreFive is comprised of several proejcts and a single workspace.
-Vendor code does not use a package manager, and copied and compiled in separate targets.
+Vendor code and other dependencies do not use a package manager, and are included in the repository directly.
 Before opening the `.xcworkspace` and building the app, complete the following steps to setup the tooling

 0. Install homebrew.
 More information is available at [https://brew.sh](https://brew.sh)